 Too many gators

-Crayfish crossing the road
+And one Crayfish crossing the road

 We are in the Keys right now.
 The campground prices are crazy high because December is the high season.
 It's really beautiful here and we'll write about it next time.